Medical Services for Rural Communities

-The Neros Foundation
+Charity information: The Neros Foundation

 Life in the rural areas of Flores is tough.
 Many families are subsistance farmers and money is limited.
 Currently government nurses are supposed to visit villages, but at best the services are erratic.
 Add to this the fact that the local hospital is at least 6 hours travel by truck (assuming you can afford it) and when you get there you need to pay for drugs and food, then it is easy to understand why people don't seek treatment or sadly leave it until it's too late.